Samson and Delilah (Rubens): Painting materials

-Legacy
+Derivative works

-Jacob Matham, a Haarlem printmaker, used the Cincinnati oil sketch of Samson and Delilah as a modello for an engraving he made in circa 1613.
+Jacob Matham, a Haarlem printmaker, used the Cincinnati oil sketch of Samson and Delilah as a modello for an engraving he made c.
+1613.
 The engraving is a reverse image of Samson and Delilah.

-The painting of Samson and Delilah can be seen in Frans Fracken the Younger's painting Banquet at the House of Burgomaster Rockox, where the painting is hanging above the mantlepiece.
-Notably, this seventeenth-century depiction of the original Rubens painting shows Samson's foot included wholly within the frame of the composition.
-Compared to it the version now on display in London's National Gallery is cropped on both left and right sides.
-Also there are five soldiers in the doorway compared to three in Fracken's picture and in early engravings.
+The painting of Samson and Delilah can be seen in Frans Francken the Younger's painting Banquet at the House of Burgomaster Rockox, where the painting is hanging above the mantelpiece.
+Notably, this 17th-century depiction of the original Rubens painting shows Samson's foot included wholly within the frame of the composition.
+Compared to it the National Gallery's version is cropped on both left and right sides.
+Also, there are five soldiers in the doorway compared to three in Francken's picture and in early engravings.